bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-interface-activity.rst

 The Program Interface consumes a Java class that implements the :public-api:`IUserProcessExtension </ch/i`process-element-tab-start`vyteam/ivy/process/extension/IUserProcessExtension.html>` interface.
-This implementation is responsible to define the element execution behavior in the method ``perform`` of :public-api:`IUserProcessExtension </ch/ivyteam/ivy/process/extension/IUserProcessExtension.html>`.
+This implementation is responsible for defining the element execution behavior in the method ``perform`` of :public-api:`IUserProcessExtension </ch/ivyteam/ivy/process/extension/IUserProcessExtension.html>`.
 The common way to implement a Program Interface Bean is to extend from